jc-padua/my-react-projects/README.md

-This repository is the collection of my projects while learning React.
+This repository showcases my React learning journey through a collection of projects.